kanu2406/Internship-in-Active-Learning-Algorithms/README.md

 Non-synthetic dataset (Stroke Prediction Dataset) used for testing was sourced from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset)

 **Future Work**: The report concludes by suggesting future improvements, such as further refining active learning for imbalanced datasets and exploring other sampling strategies.
+**Suggestions and Improvements**: Suggestions and improvements are welcome!
+Feel free to open an issue or submit a pull request if you have ideas for enhancing this project.